Skip to content

 • Videos from the "Vimeo" platform of the third-party provider Vimeo, Inc, 555 West 18th, New York, New York 10011, USA.
 Data protection information: https://vimeo.com/privacy Cookie policy: https://vimeo.com/cookie_policy

-You will find us with presences within social networks and platforms so that we can also communicate with you there and inform you about our services.
+You can find us on social networks and platforms so that we can also communicate with you there and inform you about our services.

-We would like to point out that your data may be processed outside the European Union and that the data is usually processed for market research and advertising purposes.
-Usage profiles can be created from the usage behaviour and resulting interests of the users.
-These usage profiles can in turn be used, for example, to place advertisements within and outside the platforms that presumably correspond to the interests of the users.
-For this purpose, cookies may be stored on the users' computers, in which the usage behaviour and the interests of the users are stored.
-Other data may also be stored in these usage profiles, especially if the users are members of the respective platforms and are logged in to them.
+We would like to point out that your data may be processed outside the European Union and that the data is generally processed for market research and advertising purposes.
+Usage profiles can be created from the usage behavior and resulting interests of the users.
+These usage profiles can in turn be used, for example, to place advertisements inside and outside the platforms that presumably correspond to the interests of the users.
+For this purpose, cookies and similar technologies may be stored on users' end devices, in which the usage behavior and interests of the users are stored.
+Other data may also be stored in these user profiles, in particular if the users are members of the respective platforms and are logged in to them.

-We only link to our company profiles on the respective social networks on our website.
-However, please note that when you click on a link to the social networks, data is transmitted to their servers.
-If you are logged in to the respective social network with your user name and password at that time, the information that you have visited our company profile on the respective social network from our website will be transmitted there and the respective provider can store this information in your user account.
+On our website, we only link to our company profiles on the respective social networks.
+Please note, however, that when you click on a link to the social networks, data is transferred to their servers.
+If you are logged in to the respective social network with your user name and password at this time, the information that you have visited our company profile on the respective social network from our website will be transmitted there and the respective provider can save this information in your user account.

-In principle, we have no significant influence on the data processing of the social networks.
-However, we receive statistics from the providers about the use of and visits to our company profiles on the social networks (e.g. information about the number of views, interactions such as likes and comments, and aggregated demographic and other information or statistics).
-You can find more information about the data used by the providers in the providers' data protection notices linked below.
+In principle, we have no significant influence on the data processing of social networks.
+However, we receive statistics from the providers about the use of and visits to our company profiles in the social networks (e.g. information about the number of views, interactions such as likes and comments as well as summarized demographic and other information or statistics).
+Further information on the data used by the providers can be found in the providers' data protection information linked below.

-Insofar as we receive your personal data in the context of our social media presences (e.g. in the context of a communication), you are entitled to the rights in this regard set out in this data protection information above.
-You can address your requests with regard to data processing in the context of our company profiles to us using the contact details above.
+If we receive your personal data as part of our social media presence (e.g. as part of a message), you are entitled to the rights set out above in this data protection information.
+You can address your inquiries regarding data processing in the context of our company profiles to us using the contact details above.

 The processing of users' personal data is generally based on your consent in accordance with Art.
-6 (1) sentence 1 lit. a) DSGVO.
+6 para.
+1 sentence 1 lit. a GDPR.
 The legal basis is also Art.
-6 (1) lit. b DSGVO if we receive and process your data as part of a contract-related enquiry via our social media presence.
-The legal basis for linking and operating our company profiles in the social networks, including receiving statistics on the use of our company profiles, is Art.
-6 (1) lit. f DSGVO based on our legitimate interest in our company communication in the respective social networks.
+6 para.
+1 sentence 1 lit. b GDPR if we receive and process your data as part of a contract-related request via our social media presence.
+The legal basis for the linking and operation of our company profiles in the social networks, including the receipt of statistics on the use of our company profiles, is Art.
+6 para.
+1 sentence 1 lit. f GDPR based on our legitimate interest in our corporate communication in the respective social networks.

-For information on the respective processing and the respective objection options, we refer to the data protection information of the providers linked below:
+For information on the respective processing and the respective objection options, please refer to the data protection information of the providers linked below: